 Noticing her weight loss and the simultaneous desire to eat something sweet, Nidetch realized that she lacked motivation.
 And she didn’t like the way information was presented at weekly meetings at the clinic.
 Therefore, the patient herself began to discuss the problem at home, inviting everyone from the group.
 At first, the support team consisted of six people.
 Two months later, it has grown to forty faces.

 One day, her clients included Al and Felice Lippert, who gave her the idea to create her service.
 As a result, in 1963, Nidetch and Lippert registered Weight Watchers Inc. in Queens.
 Al ran the company and was responsible for distributing the franchise.
-Jean taught courses, taught how to lose weight and how to lose weight.
-Felice was involved in recipe development and product research, based on which she published a cookbook on nutrition in 1966.
+Jean taught courses on how to lose weight.
+Based on her work in recipe development and product research, Felice published a cookbook on nutrition in 1966.

-Their joint activities led to success but provoked a lot of competitors.
+Their joint activities led to success but also attracted many competitors.
 Therefore, the company had a hard time for some time.
 In 2015, she partnered with Oprah Winfrey, an American celebrity.
-And in 2018, the company expanded its services and received a new name – WW.
+And in 2018, the company expanded its services and adopted a new name: WW.
 At the same time, she carried out a major rebranding, including updating the logo.
 She has four of them in total.

 What is Weight Watchers?